tudborg/exmbus/README.md

 > [!IMPORTANT]
 > Under no circumstances should you publish data to the issue tracker or repository from a device that is actually deployed, as those might contain PII or other sensitive information.
 > The same is true encryption keys where the key might potentially be used in more than once device.

-### Planned

-- [ ] Better API for encryption key storage.
-- [ ] Transition the parser fully to handler + context based, and avoid raising on error but instead attach an error to the context.
-The APL layer in particular needs a lot of work here.
-- [ ] DLL CRC support.
-- [ ] Split parsing and decoding into two steps.
-Currently the code parses the binary and decodes it in the same walk, but this causes errors when we can't decode an unsupported feature.

-### Not Planned

-- [ ] Authentication and Fragmentation layer CI=90

 ## Performance